SonyaCore/V2RayGen/README.md

 ## **Prerequisites & Dependencies**

 For running this script, you must have **docker**, **docker-compose** and **python3** on your server **but** this script installs `docker` & `docker-compose` if your server doesn't have docker and runs xray-core automatically

+## **How XRayGen Works ?**

+XRayGen uses docker to pull XRay image from the docker registry and after that, it generates a configuration file to start XRay container.

+it also creates a client side configuration file so you can use that with xray-core or v2ray-core

 ## **Usage**